 Since adaptive cardiovascular equipment is typically not available, ICORD researchers have created a relatively inexpensive rowing machine (aROW) that can be set up in a home or local gym.
 They want to know what setting is the best place for individuals with a SCI/D to have access: at home or in a gym?
 In a home the exercise equipment might be close at hand with little need to travel to a gym, but some might like the social aspect of others to exercise with.
 This study will explore, to a limited capacity, the impact of both.
 Participants will receive a modified rower to use at home for two months and then a pass at a gym that has a modified rower for two months.
-Your cardiovascular fitness will be tested before you begin, after the home rower phase, and after the gym phase of the study.
-Testing will be done at ICORD.
+You will be required to complete online questionnaires and two (2) online interviews (~45-60 minutes).

 Why should you participate in this study?

 There may be some health benefits to individuals for participating in this study since we know regular exercise can improve fitness, however, to what degree for each person is unknown.
 Your results will assist in providing us a better understanding of how we can use modified equipment like these rowing machine adaptations in everyday exercise and their homes for people who use wheelchairs.

 You may be able to participate in this study if you

 - Are over the age of 18

 - Use a wheelchair for their primary mobility